kengibson1111/go-stdlib/README.md

 * tlsclient - simple example of a TLS client.
 It requires the contents of the server.pem.
 This came from a public gist with a couple of mods to recognize the cert.

+## encoding/gob

+* basic - shows how to use basic functionality.
+In this sample, you have to imagine one type being available in one process for encoding and another version of the same type being available in another process.
+Bytes are streamed and even though the encoded type is different from the decoded type, the Decoder gets as much info as is available without an error.
+Like protobufs but it is built into golang.

+* custommarshal - shows how to implement gob marshaling for a custom type - necessary becaause internal field types may not have an exported scope.

+* custominterface - really cool.
+The custom type would be registered in the encoder and decoder gob processes.
+The type implements a method on a custom interface.
+The interface is available in the encoder and decoder processes.
+The encoder encodes through the interface.
+The decoder decodes through the interface and calls the interface's method.

 ## encoding/json

 * decoder - basic JSON decoding